 One of the more frustrating shipping errors is a simple addressing mistake that results in a carrier charge-back fee, a returned shipment, or both.
 With the growth of online commerce and more shipments coming from multiple channels, it's easier for addressing errors to creep into ordering and fulfillment processes.
-Fortunately, Pacejet offers an address verification and correction service that helps you find and fix bad addresses before you try to use them.
+Fortunately, Pacejet offers an address correction service that helps you find and fix bad addresses before you try to use them.

 Activate in Processing or via Webservice

 Pacejet address validation is an add-on subscription service which can be accessed as part of standard Pacejet quoting and shipping processes or programmatically used via web service calls.
 The service covers U.S. and Canadian addresses, is CASS certified, maintenance free, and uses street-level data to verify that addresses actually exist.
 When activated, the service seamlessly and automatically performs a number of actions that reduce shipping errors and costs such as correcting common addressing errors, verifying addresses exist, and improving address data quality.

 The first step in the validation process is to put addresses into a common format according to postal standards.
 Mixed use of "Street", "STREET", "ST." and other abbreviations are reduced to a single abbreviation, capitalization differences are removed, and the ship-to address is reduced to a common format that is easily compared between shipments.

 After standardization, the next step in the address validation process is to correct common addressing errors.
 For example, an invalid zipcode or mispelled city name can be enough to cause delivery problems or to trigger a carrier address correction fee.
 The correction step eliminates common mistakes before they create larger problems.